Mirasys System Services

 SMServer

-SMServer is used to assign a server in the system as a Master that acts as the focal point in communicating with the client applications and the other servers in the system.
+SMServer (System Management Server) is the Main server service.
+It is used to designate a server in the system as the Main server, which serves as the focal point for communication with client applications and other servers in the system.
+A VMS must have a server assigned as a Main server with SMServer on it connected to the system network.

-SMServer uses TCP port 5009 to connect to the system network’s other servers for time synchronization, settings changes, receiving event information etc.
+SMServer listens on TCP port 5008 for the client applications.
+SMServer uses TCP port 5009 to connect to the system network’s other servers for time synchronization, settings changes, receiving event information, etc.

-The service maintains the system state and system data, e.g. server information, system clock, users and profiles.
+The service maintains the system state and system data, e.g. server information, system clock, users and device profiles.

 SMServer maintains connections to all the watchdog services in the system and receives and logs monitoring events.